 But here goes anyway.
 This is the Zabbaleen:

-Cairo’s Zabbaleen are a community of 50-100,000 people, mostly Coptic Christians, who live outside Cairo and have for generations driven small carts around the city to collect trash, which they take back to their community, where they live among it as they sort it for consumption, recycling or disposal, from which they eke a meagre profit.
+Cairo’s Zabbaleen are a community of 50-100,000 people, mostly Coptic Christians, who live outside Cairo.
+For generations, they’ve driven small carts around the city to collect trash, which they take back to their community, where they live among it as they sort it for consumption, recycling or disposal, from which they eke a meagre profit.

 Or put simply, when we asked our landlord in Cairo what we should do with trash bags, she said “Just put it outside the apartment’s front door.
 Someone will take it away.”